NicoleWij/Group_5_Assignment_2/README.md

 ```

 ## Testing
 The testing is implemented with Junit 5.
 To test you can either use the Testing feature in VS code, and then run all Java tests with Junit Jupiter.
-For testing using the terminal follow the instructions below, which is an example of how to test all LICs.
+For testing using the terminal follow the instructions below.

 ```bash
 # Compile TEST